Marco Alverà

-Marco Alverà (born August 1975) is an Italian businessman and CEO of TES-H2 since June 2022.
+Marco Alverà (born August 1975) is an Italian businessman and Co-founder and CEO of TES since June 2022.

 Education

 Alverà studied at the London School of Economics, where he earned a degree in Philosophy and Economics in 1997.

 Career

 Alverà began his career at Goldman Sachs in London., working in private equity focused on internet and technology startups and mergers and acquisitions focused on consumer and retail assets.

 In 2000, he co-founded Netesi, the first broadband ADSL company in the Italian market.
 It was sold to Telecom Italia.

 Between 2002 and 2004, he worked as the Director of Group Corporate Strategy and a member of the management committee at Enel, where he followed Terna’s initial listing in the market.

-In 2004 he was appointed Chief Financial Officer of Wind Telecom, where he was responsible for the oversight of Wind's acquisition by Orascom in 2004.
+In 2004 he was appointed chief financial officer of Wind Telecom, where he was responsible for the oversight of Wind's acquisition by Orascom in 2004.

 Alverà was also appointed chief executive officer of Promgas in 2005.
 He was involved with the Blue Stream project.